Local spacetime effects on gyroscope systems: Illustration: Schwarzschild or Kerr spacetime?

 \section{Illustration: Schwarzschild or Kerr spacetime?}

 In this section we will illustrate our results for Kerr and Schwarzschild spacetime.
 We propose a very simple local experiment which enables observers to determine which of these backgrounds describes their central mass, or, intuitively, whether their spacetime has angular momentum or not.
-More precisely, we will demonstrate that there exists a class of standard observers on Kerr spacetime which see a relative rotation of nearby gyroscope systems due to the angular momentum parameter in the metric, while the analogue class of observers on Schwarzschild spacetime does not observe this relative rotation.
+More precisely, we will demonstrate that there exists a class of observers on Kerr spacetime which see an additional relative rotation of nearby gyroscope systems caused by the angular momentum parameter in the metric, while the analogue class of observers on Schwarzschild spacetime does not observe this effect.

-We follow the notation and use the results from \cite{Bardeen:1972fi} during this section.
+We follow the notation from \cite{Muller:2009bw} in this section.
 Consider the metric $g$ of Kerr spacetime in Boyer-Lindquist coordinates $(t,r,\theta,\phi)$,